ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 A Progressive Enhancement-friendly approach lets someone understand and take action on things, even under less-than-ideal conditions.
 An `aria-label` providing the accessible name cannot do this.

-### 9. `aria-label` may be ignored due to a screen reader’s verbosity settings

-Screen readers have the ability to adjust how chatty they are.
-This allows the person using them to choose the amount of information they take in.

-Qualities an individual can set a screen reader to announce, or ignore announcing include punctuation, capitalized text, misspellings, currency, an item’s properties and status, etc. It is a very important feature for comfort and quality of life for the person using a screen reader.

-`aria-label` content is not text content, it is attribute content.
-Because of this, there is a non-trivial chance a screen reader may mark its content as less significant and therefore skippable.

-### 10. `aria-label` may override what `aria-describedby` is intended to announce
+### 9. `aria-label` may override what `aria-describedby` is intended to announce

-`aria-describedby` allows you to append the text of one element onto another element’s accessible name.
-This updates the target element’s announcement to be the combination of its initial accessible name and the text of the other element.
+`aria-describedby` allows you to append the text of one element onto another element.
+This updates the target element’s announcement to be the combination of its initial accessible name and then text of the other element.

 In [testing](https://codepen.io/ericwbailey/pen/gOKYGxj), `aria-label`’s attribute content will override an element’s text content when creating the new `aria-describedby`-derived announcement.